-(3) Unless a dispute is settled, the parties must draw up and sign a minute setting out the facts on which the parties agree or disagree.
+(4) Unless a dispute is settled, the parties must draw up and sign a minute setting out the facts on which the parties agree or disagree.

-(4) A minute in terms of subrule (3) may also deal with any other matter listed in subrule (2).
+(5) A minute in terms of sub-rule (4) may also deal with any other matter listed in sub-rule (3).

-(5) The referring party must ensure that a copy of the pre-arbitration conference minute is delivered to the appointed commissioner within seven (7) days of the conclusion of the pre-arbitration conference.
+(6) The referring party must ensure that a copy of the pre-arbitration conference minute is delivered to the appointed commissioner seven (7) days prior to the date scheduled for the arbitration.

-(6) The commissioner may, after receiving a pre-arbitration minute—
+(7) The commissioner may, after receiving a pre-arbitration minute -

-(a) enrol the matter for arbitration;

-(b) direct the parties to hold a further pre-arbitration conference; or
+(a) direct the parties to hold a further pre-arbitration conference; and /or

-(c) make any other direction to the parties concerning the conduct of the arbitration.
+(b) issue any other directive to the parties concerning the conduct of the arbitration, including rescheduling the matter for hearing on another date.

-(7) The parties to an arbitration may agree to hold a pre-arbitration conference in terms of sub-rule (2).
+(8) The commissioner has a discretion to continue with the arbitration proceedings despite non-compliance with the provisions of sub-rule (1), (4), (5) and/or (6).
+However, any non-compliance may be taken into account when considering costs at the conclusion of the arbitration hearing.

-Rule 21 When must the Commission notify parties of an arbitration
+21 When must the Commission notify parties of an arbitration

 The Commission must notify the parties in writing of an arbitration hearing at least twenty-one (21) days prior to the scheduled date, unless the parties agree to a shorter period or reasonable circumstances require a shorter period.
-The time period of twenty-one (21) days runs from the date the notification is sent by the Commission unless sent by registered mail in which case an additional seven (7) days must be allowed.
+If a notification is sent by registered mail only an additional seven (7) days must be allowed.

-Rule 22 How to determine whether a commissioner may arbitrate a dispute
+22 How to determine whether a commissioner may arbitrate a dispute

 If during the arbitration proceedings it appears that a jurisdictional issue has not been determined, the commissioner must require the referring party to prove that the Commission has jurisdiction to arbitrate the dispute.

-Rule 23 How to postpone an arbitration
+23 How to postpone an arbitration

-(1) An arbitration may be postponed—
+(1) An arbitration may be postponed -